-Discount rate: The discount rate used to measure the total pension liability at August 31, 2017 was 7.50%.
-The discount rate at the prior measurement date was 8.00%.
+Discount rate: The discount rate used to measure the total pension liability at August 31, 2018 was 7.50%.
+There was no change from the prior measurement date.

-Projected cash flows: The projection of cash flows used to determine the discount rate assumed that plan contributions from plan members, the District and the State of Nebraska will be made at the current contribution rates as set out in state statute:
+Projected cash flows: The projection of cash flows used to determine the discount rate assumed that plan contributions from plan members, the District, and the State of Nebraska will be made at the current contribution rates as set out in state statute: